danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

 * Before method is executed
 * After method was executed
 * After method was executed and had returned a value
-* Around method (i.e. before + after join point together).
+* Around method (i.e., before + after join point together).
 You can wrap method execution in your code or even replace the execution with yours
 * After exception was thrown

 Advice